Last updated : July 8, 2019

 NTT Group has operations both domestically and abroad, and supports society and business activities through its communications networks and information systems.
 In addition, NTT Group provides a multitude of services that serve as necessary lifelines that ensures people's safety in their everyday lives.

-In consideration of these risks, NTT Group has implemented a variety of measures, including strengthening the durability and water resistance of exchange offices, re-assessing its transmission lines, and making capital investments in its network facilities to strengthen network resilience, accelerate response time in the event of malfunctions and conduct safety confirmation drills for its employees in preparation for disasters.
+In consideration of these risks, NTT Group has implemented a variety of measures, including strengthening the durability and water resistance of exchange offices, re-assessing its transmission lines, making capital investments in its network facilities to strengthen network resilience and accelerate response time in the event of malfunctions, conducting safety confirmation drills for its employees in preparation for disasters and improving initial response to restoration activities by AI-based damage prediction.
 Through these various efforts, NTT Group is taking steps towards ensuring safe and secure operations of its networks and systems which are essential to the provision of services.

 In consideration of these risks, for projects that are above a certain size, NTT Group has a review committee review cost estimates and the feasibility of project plans, and also monitors the progress of projects after they have been commissioned.